GSA/api-standards/README.md

 ## Mandatory Items for Public APIs ##

 These are mandatory for GSA public APIs, with exceptions where noted.
+See [**diagram** showing the flow](https://docs.google.com/drawings/d/1-njO8mnqPvH-Ifv0MgME5_Td3uzxbECm08eR7kWRpZs/edit).

 ### 1. Fill out the Intake Form